 Welcome to The Lookout: a space for children and young people to look around at everything that’s happened over the past 18 months and report back to people in positions of influence.

-We want to understand from children aged 8-18: How has life changed for them?
+We want to understand from children and young people: How has life changed for them?
 What are their hopes for the future?
 What do they most need?
 And how do different relationships feature in all of this?